samtron1412/docs/physics/physics-term.md

   amplifiers in radio transmitters and industrial radio frequency heating devices.

+## Vacuum tube

+In electronics, a vacuum tube, an electron tube, or just a tube, or valve, is a device that controls electric current between electrodes in an evacuated container.
+- Vacuum tubes mostly rely on thermionic emission of electrons from a hot filament or a cathode heated by the filament.
+- However, a phototube achieves electron emission through the photoelectric effect.

 ## Transistor

 A transistor is a semiconductor device used to amplify or switch